wildthinkslaboratory/blog-kit/_pages/calculus/derivative3.md

 As the value of $h$ gets infinitely small but never reaches $0$, our secant becomes a [tangent line](::tangent/tooltip).

 The slope of the tangent line at any point is defined by the derivative function $f'(t) = 2t$ and gives us the velocity of the car. [show derivative](:=derivative=true)
+Notice that the slope of the tangent line matches the value of the derivative function for all values of $t$.

 [Continue](/pages/derivative2)